Collapsing in polygonal dynamics: A group dynamic in : staircase cross-ratio dynamics

-\begin{remark} The group $\Gamma_n$ doesn't always act faithfully.
-It is the case for instance when the field $k$ is finite (since any orbit is finite).
-However, when there is an element $q\in k$ of infinite multiplicative order (for instance $2\in\mathbb{R}$), then each iterate of $\psi :=\phi_n\circ\dots\circ\phi_1 \in \Gamma_n$ acts differently (see subsection \ref{subsub:special}).
-Hence the dynamic doesn't consist only of finites orbits, which is coherent with our conjectures. \end{remark}
+\begin{remark} The group $\Gamma_n$ doesn't always act faithfully, for instance when the field $F$ is finite (since any orbit is finite).
+However, when there is an element $q\in F$ of infinite multiplicative order\footnote{For instance $2\in\mathbb{Q}$.}, then each iterate of $\psi :=\phi_n\circ\dots\circ\phi_1 \in \Gamma_n$ acts differently (see subsection \ref{subsub:special}).
+Hence the dynamic doesn't consist only of finite orbits. \end{remark}

 Next lemma is the analogue of lemma~\ref{lemma:flat_cr}.
 It characterises the dynamic on the moduli space, for any flip $\phi_j$.
 Notice that it holds for discrete curves.

 \begin{lemma} Let $P=((p_1,\dots,p_n),M)$ be an $n$-gon with discrete curvature $\mu=(\mu_1,\dots,\mu_n)$.
 Let $j\in\mathbb{Z}$ and $\tilde{P}=\phi_j(P)$.
 For all $i\in \mathbb{Z}$, set